 There are guidelines for GPs to help them decide who needs a referral.

-- vaginal discharge and this is the first time you've had it, you have a high platelet count (thrombocytosis) or you have blood in your urine
+- a new vaginal discharge or have a vaginal discharge with a high platelet count (shown in blood tests), or blood in your urine

 - blood in your urine, with one or more of these: low haemoglobin, high platelet level, or high blood sugar level (shown in blood tests)

 Your doctor should offer you an urgent referral to a specialist if you have:

 - been taking hormone replacement therapy (HRT) and have unexplained bleeding after stopping your HRT at least 4 weeks